CraigglesO/s2-vector-tile-spec/1.0.0/README.md

 An interior ring is DEFINED as a linear ring having a negative area as calculated by applying the [surveyor's formula](https://en.wikipedia.org/wiki/Shoelace_formula) to the vertices of the polygon in tile coordinates.
 In the tile coordinate system (with the Y axis positive down and X axis positive to the right) this makes the interior ring's winding order appear counterclockwise.

-If the command sequence for a `POLYGON` geometry type includes only a single exterior ring then the geometry MUST be interpreted as a single polygon; otherwise the geometry MUST be interpreted as a multipolygon geometry, wherein each exterior ring signals the beginning of a new polygon.
+If the command sequence for a `POLYGON` geometry type includes only a single exterior ring then the geometry MUST be interpreted as a single polygon; otherwise the geometry MUST be interpreted as a `MULTIPOLYGON` geometry, wherein each exterior ring signals the beginning of a new polygon using the `NextPolygon` command.
 If a polygon has interior rings they MUST be encoded directly after the exterior ring of the polygon to which they belong.

 Linear rings MUST be geometric objects that have no anomalous geometric points, such as self-intersection or self-tangency.
 The position of the cursor before calling the `ClosePath` command of a linear ring SHALL NOT repeat the same position as the first point in the linear ring as this would create a zero-length line segment.
 A linear ring SHOULD NOT have an area calculated by the surveyor's formula equal to zero, as this would signify a ring with anomalous geometric points.